annazayarova/annazayarova.com/README.md

 [annazayarova.com](http://annazayarova.com)

-My personal website built with React.js and styled-components and hosted on github.io
+My personal website built with React.js, styled-components.
+It is hosted on github.io